Frequently Asked Questions

 - Must have a valid parking permit

-- Employees with a valid parking permit and a business permit (up to 3 hours)
+- Employees with a valid parking permit

 - Any employee on weekends and University holidays at no charge with a valid permit.